-EXERCISE 1.8 Send away round a group of cones /a barrel and return [Coeff.
-4]
+EXERCISE 1.8 Send away round a group of cones / a barrel and return redirecting is needed.

-Command: "Around" - "Right/left" - ("Heel")
+Commands: "Around" - "Heel"

-Simultaneous hand signals are allowed in addition to voice commands if redirecting is needed.
+Simultaneous hand signals are allowed in addition to voice commands if

-Description: A group of cones (3-6) or a barrel (both approximately 40-50 cm high) are placed at the distance of approximately 10 metres from the starting point.
+A group of cones (3-6) or a barrel are placed at a distance of approximately 10 metres from the starting point.
 The layout of the exercise is shown in the figure below.

-Some alternatives for placing the cones are shown in Chapter VII Appendix 4.1
+Some alternatives for placing the cones are shown in Chapter VII Appendix 4.1.